Braves vs. Rockies Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- Bryce Elder (10-4) will take the mound for the Braves, his 26th start of the season.
+- The Braves will send Charlie Morton (13-10) to the mound for his 26th start this season.

-- He has started 25 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 14 of them.

-- Elder has pitched five or more innings in three straight games and will look to extend that streak.
+- Morton has pitched five or more innings in three straight games and will look to extend that streak.

-- He has finished six appearances without allowing an earned run in 25 chances this season.
+- If he manages to end his start without allowing an earned run, he'd extend his streak of appearances with no earned runs to four.

 |Opponent